mmesh/docs/docs/platform/networking/topology.md

 A network needs to be configured with a **/16** IPv4 prefix.
 You will configure this prefix according to your own preferences, so it will usually be an RFC1918 private range of your choice.

-From routing point of view, **networks are totally isolated from each other**, so **you could safely have duplicated addressing in different networks**.
+From routing point of view, **networks are totally isolated from each other**.

-As example, you could replicate development and production environments in different networks while keeping them totally isolated.
+As an example, you can create separate networks for development and production environments while keeping them totally isolated.

 #### Routed Subnets